 A lot of this was brought about by playing faster and harder than I should while my hands were cold.
 It occurred more often during winter months and around the time I was learning tough pieces for exams or college auditions.

-Eventually it sorted itself out but I can still get similar problems when I play hard or fast stuff for prolonged periods.
-I’ve noticed that it rarely happens when on gigs, even when in residencies where I might perform many sets every day for several months.
+Eventually it sorted itself out but I can still get similar problems when I play too hard or fast for prolonged periods.
+However, I’ve noticed that it rarely happens on gigs, even in residencies where I might perform many sets every day for several months.

 There are a whole bunch of finger/hand exercises that you see mentioned in magazines and on the net.
 They can be fretboard specific things with imaginative names like “The Spider” or they can be separate finger strength/independence exercises applicable to many different hand-related jobs.

-2) The Greg Irwin finger fitness video covers just about everything when it comes to finger independence and dexterity.
-Follow THIS LINK to go to a Youtube upload of the whole programme.
-If you’ve never heard or seen Greg Irwin and his amazing finger skills, here’s a mixture of cheesy 80s appearances.
+If you’ve never heard or seen Greg Irwin and his amazing finger skills, here’s a mixture of cheesy 80s appearances: